gerardpc/python-course/docs/programming/python_libraries/pyspark.md

 [Row(a=1, b=2.0, c='string1', d=datetime.date(2000, 1, 1), e=datetime.datetime(2000, 1, 1, 12, 0))]
 ```

-PySpark DataFrame also provides the conversion back to a pandas DataFrame to leverage pandas API.
+PySpark DataFrame also provides the conversion back to a pandas DataFrame.
-Note that `toPandas` also collects all data into the driver side that can easily cause an
-out-of-memory-error when the data is too large to fit into the driver side.

 ```python
 df.toPandas()